SA-MP-Files/LuxAdmin/README.md

 - Save the file

 ### BUGS (v1.6 Beta - based on v1.7 logs)
-- /setcolor has a bug where it sets orange colour (- Fixed by me)
 - Flying Cam
 - Two RCON
 - Outdated Anti-Cheat